groue/GRMustache/README.md

 A `{{>name}}` tag is rendered as a partial loaded from the file system.

-The partial must have the same extension as their including template.
+The partial must have the same extension as its including template.

 Depending on the method which has been used to create the original template, the partial will be looked in different places :